 Our top tips for your trip to Lisbon

-Where To Stay
+Where To Stay In Lisbon

 Before You Go

-- Don’t forget to pack a pair of lightweight and comfortable walking shoes.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
-Kris prefers wearing these shoes by Merrell and Sanuk.
+- Lightweight and comfortable walking shoes are a necessity in Lisbon!
+I (Sarah) have traveled with these shoes by Columbia and Skechers.
+Kris prefers wearing these shoes by Merrell.

 - We’re certain you’ll be snapping tons of photos during your trip.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
 We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).